Mortgage Advice for Professionals

 Some lenders may offer mortgage products that are explicitly branded as professional mortgages, while others may allow you to apply for a standard mortgage but then apply slightly different criteria for certain professions during the application and underwriting process.

-This is because qualified professionals often have a more predictable career path, more stable income and the potential to be high earners.
+The reason lenders may offer special consideration is that professionals are statistically lower-risk borrowers than other types of applicant.
+This is because qualified professionals often have a more predictable career path, more stable income, and the potential to be high earners.
 Professional mortgages can come with some benefits that include:

 • A more favourable affordability assessment when working out how much you can borrow.
-Applications are also often assessed individually, rather than using a formula.
+Applications are also often assessed individually, rather than using a rigid formula.

-• More flexibility in considering income sources when assessing affordability, potentially including such factors as bonuses, regular overtime and secondary income sources, allowing you to borrow more.
+• More flexibility in considering income sources when assessing affordability, potentially including such factors as bonuses, regular overtime, and secondary income sources, allowing you to borrow more.

 • Higher loan-to-value (LTV) borrowing allowed.
 For example, 90% of the property value rather than 85% offered to other types of borrower, so you can put down a smaller deposit.